aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-smartart/manage-smartart-shape-node/_index.md

 ---

 ## **Add SmartArt Node in PowerPoint Presentation using Java**
-Aspose.Slides for Java has provided the simplest API to manage the SmartArt shapes in an easiest way.
+title: Aspose.Slides for Android via Java has provided the simplest API to manage the SmartArt shapes in an easiest way.
 The following sample code will help to add node and child node inside SmartArt shape.

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class and load the presentation with SmartArt Shape.
 1. Obtain the reference of first slide by using its Index.